 According to Doug Bonderund of Angie’s List, “Vinyl siding costs on average $6,800 for a 2,200-square-foot home.
 Add to this cost the removal and disposal of any existing siding — $1,000 to $3,000 — and the cost of extras such as fascia, soffits, trim, and crown molding.”

 When it comes down to it, vinyl and aluminum siding are similar in price.
 Ultimately, when deciding between them, it doesn’t come down to price — rather, it comes down to what’s best for your home.
 If you’re working with a reputable contractor, they’ll be able to assist you in figuring out what type of siding you should choose.

 Giving Your Home the Right Look

-Aluminum siding is durable, affordable, and able to take new paint with easy, making it a fantastic choice for a home that will look good, year after year — yet, for your home, vinyl siding might be the better choice.
+Aluminum siding is durable, affordable, and able to take new paint with ease, making it a fantastic choice for a home that will look good, year after year — yet, for your home, vinyl siding might be the better choice.
 Not sure what to pick?
-Nu Look Home Design has a fantastic selection of high quality siding, affordable pricing, and the expertise to do the job right the first time.
+Nu Look Home Design has a fantastic selection of high-quality siding, affordable pricing, and the expertise to do the job right the first time.
 Whether you know exactly what you want, or you’re looking for a partner to help you pick out and install the right materials for your exterior, contact us today.